 The Baratza Forte is among the most underrated prosumer grinders, largely because Baratza is better known for domestic grinders (1).
 There are two models, the All Purpose (AP) and the Brew Grinder (BG).
 This Baratza Forte review will help you decide which is right for you – or if another burr grinder might be better.

 Design – 4/5

-The Baratza Forte is a sleek-looking grinder with LED touch screen controls and shiny aluminium housing.
-It has a 300 g bean hopper and 170 g coffee grinds catch container, both of “smoked” plastic – a light grey plastic that better protects your coffee from UV rays.
+The Baratza Forte is a sleek-looking grinder with LED touch screen controls and shiny aluminum housing.
+It has a 10-ounce bean hopper and 8-ounce coffee grinds catch container, both of “smoked” plastic – a light grey plastic that better protects your coffee from UV rays.

 It was designed for commercial applications but maintains a small footprint suitable for home users.
-It measures 18 cm deep by 13 cm wide by 36 cm tall and weighs just 6 kg.
+It measures 7.1” deep by 5.1” wide by 14.2” tall and weighs just 13 pounds.
 You can easily find space for it on your counter or slide it under upper cupboards.

 The bean hopper on both models is equipped with Baratza’s patented “hopper stopper,” an innovative bean shutoff feature that allows you to remove the full hopper without wasting more than 10 grams of beans.
 This is useful if you find yourself regularly switching coffees.

 The only design difference between the Forte AP and BG is that the AP has a grounds’ catch bin and a portafilter holding fork.
 The BG only has the catch bin.
 This makes sense given the use cases for both grinders, which we’ll discuss below.